A shape-based heuristic for the detection of urban block artifacts in street networks: Data and Method

 The conceptual logic behind the face artifact identification is simple.
 Since street networks are relatively predictable geometries with characteristic patterns and a limited number of feasible configurations, we know that face artifacts are typically either large and highly elongated polygons (resulting from dual carriageways) or small, highly compact polygons of various rather compact shapes, often circular (e.g.~roundabouts) or triangular (e.g.~turning lanes on intersections); in other words, face artifacts have either a large area and low compactness, or small area irrespective of compactness.
 Therefore, as will be shown below, a shape index that captures the relationship between area and compactness of face artifacts should have similar values for both face artifact types.

 Compactness metrics, i.e., shape metrics that distinguish between compact and elongated polygons, are well known in literature both within urban morphology \cite{fleischmann_measuring_2021} and generic shape statistics \cite{altman_districting_1998}.
 Even though there is a large number of used metrics, they are often only minor variations of the same formula leading to a linear relationship between them, as in the case of \textit{isoperimetric quotient} in Altman \cite{altman_districting_1998} and \textit{form factor} in Sanzana et al.~\cite{sanzana_decomposition_2018}).
 Some studies use the same formula under a different name, e.g., the \textit{radii index} in \cite{flaherty_compactness_1992} and \textit{Schumm's shape index} in \cite{maceachren_compactness_1985}.
 For the purposes of our study, we select a subset of five compactness metrics (see Table \ref{tab:metrics}) from the extensive set of those available in the \texttt{esda} Python package \cite{rey_pysalesda_2021} belonging to the Python Spatial Analytics Library (PySAL) family \cite{rey_pysal_2022}.
 The five compactness metrics differ in their formulae, but all five are dimensionless ratios based on a comparison of an ideally compact shape (e.g., the equi-areal circle) and the actual shape of a polygon and are independent of the polygon's area and orientation in space.
+Note that due to the nature of their definitions, it is expected that some metrics should show high degree of correlation.